ppy/osu-wiki/news/2025/2025-12-05-introducing-quick-play.md

 As of the late October osu!(lazer) update, it's finally our turn to try dabbling in a similar system, official and integrated within the game client.
 It was named about as fast as it was made: [quick play](/wiki/Gameplay/Quick_play)!

-We hope you'll join over the coming four weeks for a system stress-test, with the addition of over 250 new maps (including mods) to the pool, global rating [leaderboards](https://osu.ppy.sh/rankings/quickplay/osu/1), randomised voting, and more.
+We hope you'll join over the coming four weeks for a system stress-test, with the addition of over 250 new maps (including mods) to the pool, global rating [leaderboards](https://osu.ppy.sh/rankings/quickplay/osu/1), beatmap selection voting, and more.
 Of course, the team will also be participating!

 ## But what exactly is quick play?